 - broken glass

-- pieces of metal
+- pieces of metal.

 Council only has jurisdiction to act on certain waste issues, and shares the responsibility of waste management with other government bodies.
-Please refer to the information below which outlines authorities for various waste types.
+Please refer to the following information which outlines authorities for various waste types.